 - 1 inch ginger minced

-Make dressing.
+- Make dressing.
 Measure and place all ingredients in a jar.
-When ready to use, cover and shake to emulsify.

-Add all vegetables to a large bowl.
+- Mix vegetables and dressing together.
 Shake contents of dressing in a jar to emulsify.
 Pour on top of vegetables.
 Toss and serve immediately.